Explore our newest colors - free samples available

 To choose an effective range hood system for a kitchen with high ceilings, you need to consider the following:

-For example, a ceiling 9 feet or higher may require a range hood with a CFM rating of at least 600 or higher, while a ceiling 12 feet or higher may require a range hood with a CFM rating of at least 900 or higher.
+The height of your ceiling is important when choosing a range hood for a high ceiling.
+A high ceiling can make it difficult to remove smoke and cooking odors effectively.
+This situation requires a range hood with a higher CFM rating.
+For example, a ceiling that is 9 feet or higher may need a range hood that will have a CFM rating of at least 600 or higher.
+While a ceiling that is 12 feet or higher may need a range hood that will have a CFM rating of at least 900 or higher.

-It is also important to note that the mounting height of the range hood above the cooking surface will affect its effectiveness.
-A range hood mounted too high may not effectively capture smoke and cooking odors, while a range hood mounted too low may obstruct the cook's view or cause head bumps.
+It is also important to factor in the mounting height of the range hood above the cooking surface.
+A range hood that is mounted too high may not work effectively as it will not capture smoke and cooking odors effectively.
+A range hood that is mounted too low may obstruct the cook’s view and will be too close to the heat source.

 Another consideration when selecting ducting is the distance between the range hood and the outside exhaust vent.
-A longer distance between the two can impact the ventilation power and increase noise levels.
+A longer distance between the two points will mean added power needed to move air.

-If you are planning a kitchen renovation with a high ceiling, it's important to consider the range hood from the very beginning stages to ensure it fits the design and style of the space.
-This is because your range hood's aesthetics often plays an essential role in creating a cohesive and stylish look in your kitchen.
-You might opt for a range hood with a sleek and minimalist design if you have a modern kitchen.
-On the other hand, if your kitchen has more space and traditional style, you might prefer a range hood with ornate details and a more decorative look.
+If you are planning a kitchen renovation with a high ceiling, consider the range hood from the beginning stages.
+This is to ensure it fits the design and style of the space.
+Your range hood’s aesthetics and the material used in making it often play an essential role in creating a cohesive and stylish look in your kitchen.
+If you have a modern kitchen, you might opt for a stainless steel range hood with a sleek and minimalist design.
+If your kitchen has more space and a traditional style, you might prefer a copper range hood with ornate details.

 Final Thoughts